Hume School: The building

-The Queen Anne-style building was designed by B. Stanley Simmons, a Washington architect.
+The Queen Anne-style building was designed by B. Stanley Simmons, a Washington, D.C. architect.
 Its design reflects the changing thoughts around the importance of education and larger schools.
 Frank Hume, a Confederate veteran of the Civil War and local civic leader, sold his property to the county for $250 and donated some additional land for the playground.
 It was an active public school from 1891 until it closed in 1958.
 A community campaign ended with the building being deeded to the Arlington Historical Society in 1960.
 They later purchased additional property behind the building to ensure views toward Washington and prevent development.

 The National Park Service listed the building on the National Register of Historic Places on June 18, 1979.
 The Arlington County Board designated the building to be a local historic district on October 3, 1978.

 The Hume School is currently operated as the Arlington Historical Museum by the Arlington Historical Society.
 It has over 4000 artifacts representing all of the history of Arlington County.
 The museum is open on Saturdays and Sundays from 1:00 p.m. to 4:00 p.m.